geoej/LEFAD/README.md

 # LEFAD
-Code for "A Land Evaluation Framework for Agricultural Diversification" manuscript
+Code and data for "A Land Evaluation Framework for Agricultural Diversification" manuscript

 Codes:
 - DataCleanFilter.R	        Code for cleaning the .csv files